-Bran Fish is typically grilled, yet given the scorching temperature in Singapore, where I currently live, I instead use a kitchen torch to burn the bran coating until it is charred and then I roast the fish in a preheated oven at 450°.
+Bran Fish is typically grilled, yet given the scorching temperature in Singapore, where I currently live, I instead use a kitchen torch to burn the bran coating until it is charred, and then I roast the fish in a preheated oven at 450°F.

-The bran cloak in this recipe is a protector and flavoring at once.
-It protects the delicate fish flesh from drying while it roasts, giving the right space of time to the marinade to amply infuse the fish.
+The bran cloak in this recipe is both a protector and a flavoring.
+It protects the delicate fish flesh from drying while it roasts, giving the right amount of time for the marinade to amply infuse the fish.